Quiza12/pathtopeace/index.md

 layout: page
 ---

-Path to Peace is a non-for profit mission for mental health.
+Path to Peace is a non-for-profit mission for mental health.
 Our ‘For the People, by the People’ approach is designed to appeal to all who are struggling with their mental health.

 One word: Empower.
 We strive to empower YOU with the skills, strategies and knowledge to overcome your struggles and work for a life you love.
 Path to Peace provides: